-- If possible, run the engine until it has reached operating temperature and then drain the cooling system. - Remove the thermostats. - Fill the system with clean, hot water mixed with a commercially available radiator cleaner based on sulphamic acid and containing dispersing agents.
-Follow the manufacturer's instructions for mixing proportions and cleaning times. - Run the engine for the specified time and then drain the cooling system. - Refill the system with hot water and run the engine for approximately 20-30 minutes. - Drain the water from the system. - Refit the thermostats. - Fill up with new coolant according to the specification on page 25.
+- If possible, run the engine until it has reached the operating temperature and then drain the cooling system. - Remove the thermostats. - Fill the system with clean, hot water mixed with one of the commercially available radiator cleaners based on sulphamic acid and containing dispersing agents.
+Follow the manufacturer's instructions for mixing proportions and cleaning times. - Run the engine for the specified time and then drain the cooling system. - Refill the system with hot water and run the engine for approximately 20-30 minutes. - Drain the water from the system. - Refit the thermostats. - Fill up with new coolant according to the specification on page 26.